theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/report.md

 ## I. Definition

 ### Project Overview
 Given an integer sequence: 1, 2, 3, 4, 5, ?
 So what is the next number?

-7!
-You read that correctly.
-That's the start to a real integer sequence, the [powers of primes](https://oeis.org/A000961 "Click to check").
-Want something easier?
-How about the next number in 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ?
-If you answered 89 (in this case this is the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number "Click to check")), you may enjoy this challenge.
-Your computer may find it considerably less enjoyable.
+If your answer is 7, You read that correctly.
+That's the start to a real integer sequence, the [powers of primes](https://oeis.org/A000961 "Click to check")[^fn1].
+Continuously, how about the next number in 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ?
+If you answered 89, you may enjoy this challenge.
 In this project, a machine learning solution will be demonstated to predict the next number of a given integer sequence.

-[The On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org/ "Click to visit") is a 50+ year effort by mathematicians the world over to catalog sequences of integers.
-If it has a pattern, it's probably in the OEIS, and probably described with amazing detail.
+A number in a sequence is equivalent to a word.
+Based on this observation, we try to predict the last number based on the preceding numbers.
+Hence, the problem can be treated as the [Natural Language Processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing "Click to check")[^fn2] domain.

+NLP is the computerized approach to analyzing text that is based on both a set of theories and a set of technologies.
+Definitionally speaking, NLP is a theoretically motivated range of computational techniques for analyzing and representing naturally occurring texts at one or more levels of linguistic analysis for the purpose of achieving human-like language processing for a range of tasks or applications.

+The history of NLP generally started in the 1950s, although work can be found from earlier periods.
+During the 1970s, many programmers began to write "conceptual ontologies", which structured real-world information into computer-understandable data.
+Up to the 1980s, most NLP systems were based on complex sets of hand-written rules.

+Recent research has increasingly focused on unsupervised and semi-supervised learning algorithms.
+Such algorithms are able to learn from data that has not been hand-annotated with the desired answers, or using a combination of annotated and non-annotated data.

+In recent years, there has been a flurry of results showing deep learning techniques achieving state-of-the-art results in many natural language tasks, for example in language modeling, parsing and many others, among which, sequence prediction is different from traditional classification and regression problems.
+It is required to take the order of observations into account and apply models that have memory and that can learn any temporal dependence between observations.

-The [dataset](https://www.kaggle.com/c/integer-sequence-learning/data "Click to download dataset") of this project contains the majority of the integer sequences from the OEIS.
+The [dataset](https://www.kaggle.com/c/integer-sequence-learning/data "Click to download dataset")[^fn3] of this project contains the majority of the integer sequences from the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org "Click to visit")[^fn4].
 It is split into a training set, where you are given the full sequence, and a test set, where we have removed the last number from the sequence.
 The task is to predict this removed integer.

 Note that some sequences may have identical beginnings (or even be identical altogether).
 They have not been removed these from the dataset.